cabol/nebulex/README.md

   gc_interval: 3600
 ```

-Now you're ready to start using it!
+ > **NOTE:** To learn more about the options, check the adapter documentation

-## Example
+4. Now you're ready to start using it!

 ```elixir
 alias MyApp.LocalCache